sun93732/springRestWithAnnotation/README.md

 1. Self defined exceptions and these exceptions will be handlered by @ControllerAdvice
 2. ApplicationEvent and ApplicationListener
 3. Send and Consume Jason format in @RestController

+Jan 17,2016
+1.Remove spring-servlet.xml and web.xml
+2.Use JavaConfig to replace these two config files